 - 10.1 This Policy is intended to provide employees with an avenue to raise concerns within the Authority.
 The Authority hopes that employees will be satisfied with any action taken under this Policy. - 10.2 There may be circumstances where an employee considers that they need to raise the matter externally.
 This may be because, for example, the need to involve the appropriate external regulatory body or the employee considers that the matter has not been properly addressed, or that an employee reasonably believes that the matter will be or has been covered up. - 10.3 If an employee takes the matter outside the Authority confidential information should not be disclosed.
-The Public Interest Disclosure Act 1998 does not provide blanket protection and could leave employees vulnerable to disciplinary or other action if they disclose confidential information in circumstances not covered by the Act. - 10.4 To qualify for the protection afforded by the Public Interest Disclosure Act 1998 an employee must ensure that any disclosure is protected within the meaning of the Act and that it complies with a set of specific conditions which vary according to whom the disclosure is made. - 10.5 If employees feel it is right to take the matter outside the Authority, the following are possible contact points: - the external auditor; - > the Police; - an external regulatory authority; - employee's relevant professional bodies or regulatory organisation;
+The Public Interest Disclosure Act 1998 does not provide blanket protection and could leave employees vulnerable to disciplinary or other action if they disclose confidential information in circumstances not covered by the Act. - 10.4 To qualify for the protection afforded by the Public Interest Disclosure Act 1998 an employee must ensure that any disclosure is protected within the meaning of the Act and that it complies with a set of specific conditions which vary according to whom the disclosure is made. - 10.5 If employees feel it is right to take the matter outside the Authority, the following are possible contact points: - the external auditor (If the employee does not wish to ask the Authority for contact details of the external auditor Public Sector Audit Appointments Limited will provide the information on request.)

-- > employee's trade union; - > employee's solicitor: - > a relevant voluntary organisation; or Public Concern at Work. - 10.6 If an employee is unsure whether or how to raise a concern or wants confidential advice, contact can be made with the independent charity Public Concern at Work on 020 7404 6609 or at helpline@pcaw.co.uk.
+- > the Police: - an external regulatory authority: - employee's relevant professional bodies or regulatory organisation; - employee's trade union; - employee's solicitor; - a relevant voluntary organisation; or Public Concern at Work. - ➤ The relevant prescribed person or body A full list is maintained and published by the Department for Business, Energy and Industrial Strategy. - The Comptroller and Auditor General is the relevant prescribed person for the proper conduct of business, value for money, fraud and corruption in relation to the provision of public services.
+(See www.nao.org.uk/contact-us/whistleblowing-disclosures/ for more information.) - 10.6 If an employee is unsure whether or how to raise a concern or wants confidential advice, contact can be made with the independent charity Public Concern at Work on 020 7404 6609 or at helpline@pcaw.co.uk.
 Their lawyers can provide free confidential advice on how to raise a concern about serious malpractice at work.